turbot/guardrails-samples/baselines/getting_started/aws/aws_check_regions/README.md

 This baseline will not attach to a resource and will need to be done manually using the Turbot UI.

+## Important

+Running the baseline without an input variable file assumes that you have **ALL** aws mods installed.
+To limit the baseline, look at the example input variable file [demo.tfvars](demo.tfvars).

 ## Requirements

 - Terraform v0.13 or greater installed